-Toronto Film Festival Will Require Attendees to be Vaccinated
+Toronto Film Festival Will Require Attendees to Be Vaccinated

 — TIFF (@TIFF_NET) August 23, 2021

-Many Hollywood events, including red carpets for premieres, have been requiring people to show proof of vaccination and wear masks to prevent the spread of the delta variant.
-Cannes Film Festival, which was held in July, had a similar mandate and took the additional step of forcing attendees to be tested for COVID-19 every 48 hours if they hadn’t been fully vaccinated.
+Many Hollywood events, including red carpets for premieres, have been requiring people to show proof of vaccination and to wear masks to prevent the spread of the delta variant.
+The Cannes Film Festival, which was held in July, had a similar mandate and took the additional step of forcing attendees to be tested for COVID-19 every 48 hours, if they hadn’t been fully vaccinated.

-“TIFF has taken great care and consideration in implementing these TIFF specific protocols to mitigate risk to audiences and guests attending TIFF,” said Joana Vicente and Cameron Bailey, TIFF co-heads.
+“TIFF has taken great care and consideration in implementing these TIFF specific protocols to mitigate risk to audiences and guests attending TIFF,” TIFF co-heads Joana Vicente and Cameron Bailey said.
 “We have relied on municipal and provincial medical direction and advice on rapid testing and we expect this will provide another level of clarity and comfort for all 2021 festival goers.”

-A scaled-down version of the Toronto International Film Festival is taking place from Sept.
-9-18.
-Last year’s festival took place virtually, with some drive-in screenings, as a concession to the COVID-19 pandemic.
-The long-running festival is returning in 2021 with in-person screenings, as well as digital and outdoor premieres to accommodate the movie lovers who aren’t able to travel to Canada.
+A scaled-down version of the Toronto International Film Festival will take place from Sept.
+9 to Sept.
+18. Last year’s festival was held virtually, with some drive-in screenings, as a concession to the COVID-19 pandemic.
+The long-running fest is returning in 2021 with in-person screenings, as well as digital and outdoor premieres to accommodate the movie lovers who aren’t able to travel to Canada.